Whistleblowing: Psychological impact

-There is limited research on the psychological impacts of whistle blowing.
-However, poor experiences with whistleblowing can cause a prolonged and prominent assault upon the well being of the whistleblower.
+There is limited research on the psychological impacts of whistle-blowing.
+However, poor experiences with whistleblowing can cause a prolonged and prominent assault on the well-being of the whistleblower.
 As workers attempt to address concerns, they are often met with a wall of silence and hostility by management or colleagues.
 Depression is often reported by whistleblowers, and suicidal thoughts may occur in up to about 10%.
-General deterioration in health and self care has been described.
+General deterioration in health and self-care has been described.
 The range of symptomatology shares many of the features of posttraumatic stress disorder, though there is debate about whether the trauma experienced by whistleblowers meets diagnostic thresholds.
-Increased stress related physical illness has also been described in whistleblowers.
+Increased stress-related physical illness has also been described in whistleblowers.

 The stresses involved in whistleblowing can be huge and may deter whistleblowing out of fear of failure and reprisals.
-Some whistleblowers speak of overwhelming and persistent distress, drug and alcohol problems, paranoid behaviour at work, acute anxiety, nightmares, flashbacks and intrusive thoughts.
-This fear may indeed be justified, because an individual who feels threatened by whistleblowing, may plan the career destruction of the 'complainant' by reporting fictitious errors or rumours.
+Some whistleblowers speak of overwhelming and persistent distress, drug and alcohol problems, paranoid behavior at work, acute anxiety, nightmares, flashbacks, and intrusive thoughts.
+This fear may indeed be justified because an individual who feels threatened by whistleblowing may plan the career destruction of the "complainant" by reporting fictitious errors or rumors.
 This technique, labelled as "gaslighting", is a common approach used by organizations to manage employees who cause difficulty by raising concerns.
 In extreme cases, this technique involves the organization or manager proposing that the complainant's mental health is unstable.
-Organizations also often attempt to ostracise and isolate whistleblowers by undermining their concerns by suggesting that these are groundless, carrying out inadequate investigations or by ignoring them altogether.
-Whistleblowers may also be disciplined, suspended and reported to professional bodies upon manufactured pretexts.
+Organizations also often attempt to ostracize and isolate whistleblowers by undermining their concerns by suggesting that they are groundless, carrying out inadequate investigations, or ignoring them altogether.
+Whistleblowers may also be disciplined, suspended, and reported to professional bodies upon manufactured pretexts.

 Such extreme experiences of threat and loss inevitably cause severe distress and sometimes mental illness, sometimes lasting for years afterwards.
 This mistreatment also deters others from coming forward with concerns.
 Thus, poor practices remain hidden behind a wall of silence, and prevent any organization from experiencing the improvements that may be afforded by intelligent failure.
 Some whistleblowers who break ranks with their organizations have had their mental stability questioned, such as Adrian Schoolcraft, the NYPD veteran who alleged falsified crime statistics in his department and was forcibly committed to a mental institution.
 Conversely, the emotional strain of a whistleblower investigation is devastating to the accused's family.